 The Voting Rights Act of 1965 was created to prevent and remedy racial discrimination in the voting process.

 Section 2 prohibits voting practices that have the result or purpose of discriminating against members of a racial or minority language group.

 If you need help with federal anti-discrimination laws, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.